-AWF has recently made use of such covenants with the Amboseli land leases (see pp. 8-9), to ensure that landowners who signed conservation leases with AWF will keep their land open for wildlife.
-Similarly, when AWF established the Sekute Conservation Area with the Sekute Chiefdom in Zambia to protect a migratory corridor, the parties used a conservation covenant to outline conservation expectations.
-(To learn about one way in which AWF is supporting the conservation area, see p.
-32.)
-"Conservation covenants allow us to enforce well-defined conservation logic in every project," explains Giles Davies, director of conservation enterprise for AWF and investment manager for AWC.
-"Wildlife will be better off, land will be secured, and people's livelihoods will be improved." • • 29 African Challenges Need African Leadership By Helen Gichohi, president AWF was founded on a simple but profoundly visionary idea: that Africa's wildlife and wild lands are best cared for by its people.
+"Wildlife will be better off, land will be improved." secured, and people's livelihoods will be • 29 to support agroforestry efforts and generate revenues 28 African Challenges Need African Leadership By Helen Gichohi, president ↑WF was founded on a simple but profoundly visionary idea: that Africa's wildlife and A wild lands are best cared for by its people.
 Wildlife and other biodiversity are valuable assets for the continent of Africa.
 Citizens of countries that are rich in natural resources have directly experienced the complex interplay between humans and wildlife-and the challenges and opportunities that arise from this.
 To equip people to make the best economic and conservation decisions, AWF has long invested in education and capacity building.
 Our very first project established the College of African Wildlife Management, Mweka, in 1962.
 More recently, we have offered scholarships through the Charlotte Fellows Program to support Africans pursuing graduate degrees in conservation-related fields.
 Our contribution has helped develop conservation leaders who are influencing the direction of their countries' policies, laws, and practices on wildlife and natural resource management Africa is rapidly developing.
 Many countries on the continent are experiencing strong economic growth, manifested through increased infrastructure development; investments in agriculture, health, and education; and rising wealth.
 Democracy, too, is taking root, while technology is helping to leap frog the continent into the future.
 As these positive changes take place, Africa must also confront the challenges of climate change.
 We must continue to strengthen democracy and the rule of law to allow these economic gains to take hold and uplift the vast majority of citizens from poverty.
 As a Kenyan, I'm proud that AWF continues to partner with African governments, the private sector, and communities to invest in people, wildlife, and wild lands.
 Our programs are bringing development to areas that are often marginal and isolated, where wildlife and people share land and resources.
 Trackers use radios to relay the locations and identities of mountain gorilla groups to guides leading gorilla tours.
 As a woman, I'm aware of the challenges we still face in getting women to meaningfully participate in the continent's development.
 Disproportionate Burden Research shows that women in developing countries bear a disproportionate burden of poverty.
 Furthermore, their path to economic empowerment is stymied by their poor access to capital, formal employment, and education, and by cultural and social barriers.
-Yet women are a powerhouse of production in Africa.
-And as the majority of farmers, users of natural resources in rural areas, and principal caregivers, women must be included in decision-making and management of natural resources for Africa to achieve a Women are a powerhouse of production in Africa resources for Africa to achieve a brighter future.
+Yet women are a powerhouse of production And as the majority of farmers, users of natural resources in rural areas, and principal caregivers, women must be included in decision-making and management of natural resources for Africa to achieve a brighter future.

-In project after project, we are building the capacity of Africa's women, often with the leadership examples of AWF employees who are themselves African.
-Kilimanjaro Heartland Director Fiesta Warinwa, a native of South Sudan, has assisted landowners in establishing a community conservancy and empowered them to resolve certain conservation issues on their own.
+Women are in Africa In project after project, we are building the capacity of Africa's women, often with the leadership examples of AWF employees who are themselves African.
+Kilimaniaro Heartland Director Fiesta Warinwa, a native of South Sudan, has assisted landowners in establishing a community conservancy and empowered them to resolve certain conservation issues on their own.
 Josephine Simon, our community conservation and gender officer, works in the Maasai Steppe Heartland to establish enterprises that train women in business skills.
 Former Charlotte Fellow Ifura Ukio, meanwhile, is helping to strengthen the capacity of African women in field research as AWF's first female field researcher.
 Africa's wildlife and wild lands are a continental as well as a global resource.
 As such, their preservation is everyone's responsibility.
-Solutions for their long-term survival, however, must first begin with African leadership and with Africa's citizens. are house action According to the UN, 90% of the work of gathering water and wood in Africa is done by women.
+Solutions for their long-term survival, however, must first begin with African leadership and with Africa's citizens.